Everyone knows that welders are among the highest-paid tradesmen.

 3. West Virginia

-According to John Denver “Life is old there, older than the trees.”
+“Life is old there, older than the trees”, as John Denver wrote about this US state.
 West Virginia is almost Heaven, but its country roads aren’t as old-fashioned as you think!

 West Virginia has booming aerospace, automotive, and energy industries all of which require skilled welders.
 This means above-average salaries for welders.
 There is also a booming oil and gas industry in the state that offers a lot of jobs for pipe welders and fitters.

 The cost of living here is rather low, which means that a paycheck will go pretty far.
 Autumn and summer are the best times to be in West Virginia with plenty of outdoor activities and breathtaking scenery.

 West Virginia is a state that is abundant in natural resources and up to date with technological advancements.
 Anyone looking for a career in chemicals, biotech, energy, aerospace or automotive would do very well here.